 When shouldn’t you get a card with an annual fee?

-Because there’s a variety of credit cards with an annual fee, there are several reasons this type of card may not be a good choice for you.
+There are several reasons this type of card might not be a good choice for you.
 For example, you might not want a card with an annual fee if you:

 - Can’t pay your balance on time.